-Tab Page in Edit Parameters Dialog Box Setting Function FINS/UDP FINS/UDP Port Specifies the local UDP port number to use in the FINS communications service.
+Tab Page in Edit Parameters Dialog Box Setting Function FINS/UDP Use of FINS/UDP (See note 1.)
+Select whether or not to use FINS/UDP services.
+Selecting to use the services enables the following settings.
+Not use FINS/UDP service (default)Use FINS/UDP service FINS/UDP Port Specifies the local UDP port number to use in the FINS communications service.
 The UDP uses the UDP port number to distinguish the application layer (FINS communications service in this case).
 Default value (9,600) User-set value (1 to 65,535) Conversion Selects one of the following methods to convert from the FINS node address to an IP address (FINS/UDP only).
 Automatic generation (dynamic setting) Automatic generation (static setting) IP address table Combined method IP Address Table Sets the IP address table that defines the relationship between FINS node addresses and IP addresses.
 This table is effective only when FINS/UDP is being used and the IP address conversion method is set to the IP address table.
-Dynamic change the target IP addresses Selects dynamic change of other FINS/UDP nodes' IP addresses.
+Destination IP is changed dynamically Selects dynamic change of other FINS/UDP nodes' IP addresses.
 To disable dynamic changes, deselect this option by removing the check mark.